sian-codes/sian-codes/README.md

-- 👋 Hi, I’m @sian-codes
+- 👋 Hi, I’m Siân
-- 👀 I am a Software Engineer in FinTech!
+- 👀 I am a Graduate Software Engineer in FinTech!
-- 🌱 I’m currently learning Kotlin & Swift
+- 🌱 I’m currently learning Kotlin, Swift and React Native
 - 💞️ I’m looking to collaborate on anything fun and exciting
 - 📫 How to reach me: by email! sian.codes.uk@gmail.com